keu/docs/learn/use-case-airflow-dbt.md

 :::

-After adding all files you should have this structure in your Astro project.
+The resulting file structure of in the Astro project is:

 ```text
 .